Featured site: Find out what are the trending items on Amazon.com!

 4. Expect different challenges in daily living

 Adding pregnancy onto your daily life is going to be an extra challenge, although of course a very worthwhile one!
-Anticipate areas where you might need to let go (for example, do you really need to vacuum more than once a week?)
+Anticipate areas where you might need to let go (for example, do you really need to vacuum more than once a week?
+Do clothes really have to be folded before going into the dresser drawers?)

 5. Get started organizing childcare for your prenatal check-ups